About acupuncture

 Community Setting VS Private Room

 This community clinic is a labor of love and expression of hope for our collective future.
-We want to model what equitable care can look like, and inspire other wellness practitioners (especially acupuncturists) to consider following suit however they are able to create more accessible, equitable treatments within their practices.
+CGA wants to model what equitable everyday care can look like, and inspire other wellness practitioners (especially acupuncturists) to consider following suit-- however they are able to create more accessible, equitable treatments within their practices.

 Common Good Acupuncture is a PLLC.
 It does not receive state, national, public or private funding.
-CGA does not have shareholders, investors, or a trust fund.
+CGA does not have shareholders or investors.
 The clinic operates solely off of payments from treating patients, occasional workshops, and a small selection of wellness items for sale.

 More than anything else we would love your attendance at the clinic, so that you can offer a genuine recommendation to everyone you know!

 We are interested in connecting with local health care providers, medical clinics, corporate wellness programs, community efforts & establishments, support groups, and mutual aid groups.
-We gladly accept referrals -- If you would like to carry a stock of our business card, please stop by in person to grab some, or contact us if you would like more than 20 cards.
+We gladly accept referrals -- If you would like to offer our business card to your patrons, please stop by in person to grab some, or contact us if you would like more than 20 cards.

-We currently have limited availability for off-site private pop-up group acupuncture offerings and private wellness events 2-30 people.
+We currently have limited availability for off-site private pop-up group acupuncture offerings and private wellness events from 4-30 people.
 Read more here to book your own group acupuncture event.

 CGA is proudly modeled after the Working Class Acupuncture clinic in Portland, Oregon.
 We are a member of the POCA Co-Op, which supports and furthers the cause of affordable acupuncture and loosely affiliates us with other community acupuncture clinics across the country.